NeXT: Second generation

-In total, 50,000 NeXT machines were sold, including thousands to the then super-secret National Reconnaissance Office located in Chantilly, Virginia.
+In total, 50,000 NeXT machines were sold, including 20,000 units that were purchased and modified by the CIA, which were subsequently sent to the then top-secret National Reconnaissance Office located in Chantilly, Virginia.
+According to The Wall Street Journal, analysts at the NRO "used NeXT's high-resolution screens and specialized chips to scan satellite imagery" in order to "detect whether a country had moved its military ... or [to determine] if it was building a missile silo."

 NeXT's long-term plan was to migrate to one of the emerging high-performance Reduced Instruction Set Computing (RISC) architectures, with the NeXT RISC Workstation (NRW).
 Initially, the NRW was to be based on the Motorola 88110 processor, but it was later redesigned around dual PowerPC 601s, due to a lack of confidence in Motorola's commitment to the 88000-series architecture in the time leading up to the AIM alliance's transition to PowerPC.